 Document Management: Stores and organizes documents.
 Think SharePoint or Google Drive.
 Great for finding files, but doesn't process them or extract actionable data.

-Document management and workflow automation: The complete solution.
+Document workflow automation: The complete solution.
 Ingests documents, extracts data, applies business logic, routes for review, triggers actions, and integrates with your systems.
 This is what actually replaces manual work.

 Key Use Cases for Document Workflow Automation